What is HIPAA Compliance?

 Benefits of HIPAA Compliance

-• Enhances trust among patients and partners.
+• Builds trust with patients and business partners.

 Example of HIPAA Breach